fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 ├── run_experiment.sh
 └── uv.lock
 ```

-- **[data_version.py](./data_version.py)** : This script contains functions to upload and download dataset to/from Dagshub.
-DagsHub uses DVC underneath to create data versions.

 - **[measure_idling_power.py](./measure_idling_power.py)** : This script measures average power usage when there Jetson is idle i.e. no benchmarking is being run.